mainjzb/rapidlyCode/README.md

 # rapidlyCode
-help google translate for game
+help google translate for maplestory to chinese